Only Natural Pet Wholesome Homemade Dehydrated Dog Food receives the Advisor’s second-best rating of 4.5 stars.

 Only Natural Pet Wholesome Homemade Dog Food Review

-Judging by its ingredients alone, Only Natural Pet Wholesome Homemade dog food looks like an above-average product.
+According to its ingredients list, Only Natural Pet Wholesome Homemade Dog Food appears to be an above-average dry product.

 As a group, the brand features an average protein content of 37% and a mean fat level of 13%.
 Together, these figures suggest a carbohydrate content of 42% for the overall product line.